Term-inator/SML4ADS/README.md

 - offset(m): In laneOffset, offset means the distance between the model and the center line of the lane.

 ###### BranchPoint
 A linkable point cooperates with Transitions, creating a one to n relation.
-Branch Point serves as a middleman.
+Branch Point serves as a middleman.\
 Suppose that Behavior A has different possibilities to transfer to Behavior 1...n when condition p is satisfied, see figure // TODO. the possibility of transferring from Behavior A to Behavior x can be calculated by the formula below

-$P(A->x) = \frac{weight_x}{sum_{i=1}^n weight_i}
+$$P(A\rightarrow x) = \frac{weight_x}{\sum_{i=1}^{n}weight_i}$$

 ###### Transition

-Transitions create bonds between Behaviors, producing a behavior tree to illustrate models' actions.
-There are two kinds of Transition: Common Transition and Probability Transition.
+Transitions create bonds between Behaviors, producing a behavior tree to illustrate models' actions.\
+There are two kindsof Transition: Common Transition and Probability Transition.\
 Common Transition is a solid line linking two Behaviors with a guard(optional), conditions of behavior transferring.
 Probability Transition, a dashed line with a weight, worked with Branch Point.
 The arrow starts at a Branch Point and ends at a Behavior.

 #### After editing

-preprocess
+With the \*.model file opend, click the *preprocess* button, generating a \*.adsml file.\
+This is the prerequisite of simulation and verification.

 ### How to do the simulation
+First, go to /src/main/java/com/ecnu/adsmls/simulator/adsml_carla_simulation/src/;\
+Second, open Carla 0.9.13;\
+Third, run main.py in a python enviroment which meets the requirements;\
+Fourth, run this program, open a \*.model file and click the *simluate* button;\
+Finally, choose the simulation type\
+Then you'll see the simulation begins in Carla if no error occurs.

 ### How to do the verification
+First, open a \*.model file;\
+Second, click the *verify* button.\
+Third, specify your *requirements*(optional) and output *filename*(optional) and click *confirm*\
+Finally, a \*xml file will be generated if no error occurs.